rsanchovilla/CPM_Player/README.md

 # CPM_Player

-CP/M player allows to run CP/M `.COM` programs.
+CP/M player allows to run CP/M `.COM` programs on Windows.

 It does not simulates the whole HW.
 It just simulates CP/M at BIOS/BDOS call level, using native Windows files.
 A CP/M disk maps to a windows folder.